-The work of Lambda Archives would not be possible without the countless hours and dedication of the people who pour their passion into collecting, preserving, and sharing our local queer history.
+The work of Lambda Archives would not be possible without the dedication and generosity of countless volunteers.
+Due to their work and care for Lambda Archives over the span of 30+ years, we are able to continue our mission of collecting, preserving, and sharing our local LGBTQ+ history.

 They are passionate about accessibility, intersectional social justice, and being a positive role model for all of our community.

 Nicole Verdes (she/they) is devoted to serving arts and culture organizations as an administrator and advocate.
 In her time as Board President of Lambda Archives, she has been successful in using her passion for social justice, arts and culture, and cultural preservation to create policies that center equity and access.
 In addition to her role at Lambda Archives, she has served on the Executive Committee of the San Diego LGBT Community Centers’ Young Professionals Council, Board Treasurer for Volunteer With Cheli, and a member of the Steering Committee for Rising Arts Leaders San Diego.
 She has presented on topics such as Youth Archival Futures at the ALMS Conference in Berlin and has served on a grant panel for the California Arts Council.